-Overview: The Facilities Master Plan process involved an extensive review of various factors including PCC demographics and utilization, facility conditions, and input from students, faculty, and staff.
+The Facilities Master Plan process involved an extensive review of various factors including PCC demographics, facility conditions, and input from students, faculty, and staff.
 Based on this thorough evaluation, the Planning Team has made the following findings and identified two key areas of focus.

-Given the current low enrollment levels and projected minimal increase in enrollment, alongside the underutilization of Classroom and Class Lab space at the Pueblo campus, the Planning Team does not currently propose specific recommendations for addressing surplus or deficits in these spaces.
+Given the current low enrollment and projected minimal increase in enrollment and the unavailability of Utilization data to generate Assignable Square Feet for the Fremont campus, the Planning Team does not have recommendations for addressing specific surplus or deficits in Classroom or Class Lab space.
 Instead, they have outlined two primary areas for attention.

-First, the Planning Team recommends that PCC Pueblo prioritize addressing facility deficiencies highlighted in the Facility Assessment.
+First, the Planning Team recommends that PCC Fremont prioritize addressing facility deficiencies highlighted in the Facility Assessment.
 Second, they emphasize the importance of implementing the Master Plan Principles identified below moving forward.